By Mike Mohamed Ghouse

 Ramadan Kareem to all and be safe.

 Mike Ghouse is the founder and president of the Center for Pluralism.
-He is a speaker, thinker, author, consultant, pluralist, activist, news maker, and an interfaith wedding officiant.
-He is committed to building cohesive societies and offers pluralistic solutions on issues of the Day.
-The Book information at www.AmericanMuslimAgenda.com and his info at www.TheGhousediary.com
+He is a speaker, thinker, author, consultant, pluralist, activist, newsmaker, and an interfaith wedding officiant.
+He is committed to building cohesive societies and offers pluralistic solutions to the media and the policymakers.
+Book information at www.AmericanMuslimAgenda.com and his info at www.TheGhousediary.com